 Early History of the Elckintombe family

-Another 157 words (11 lines of text) covering the years 160 and 1600 are included under the topic Early Elckintombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elckintombe research.
+Another 79 words (6 lines of text) covering the years 160 and 1600 are included under the topic Early Elckintombe History in all our PDF Extended History products and printed products wherever possible.

 Elckintombe Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Elckintombe has been recorded under many different variations, including Elkinton, Alkington, Elchington and others.